IndentCloud/cloud-deploy/README.md

-# terraform-gcp
+# cloud-deploy

-Image containing Terraform and Google Cloud SDK.
+Docker image used for deploying infrastructure & applications to Google Cloud